Mega Man (Game Boy)

 This game has a prerelease article

-Mega Man: Dr. Wily's Revenge is the first game in the Game Boy Mega Man series, starting a tradition of mixing bosses from a corresponding NES counterpart and its succeeding installment.
+Mega Man makes his Game Boy debut, starting a tradition of mixing bosses from a corresponding NES counterpart and its succeeding installment.

 Early Fire Man Stage